 HDPE/Plastic Is Best for Waterproof, Low-Maintenance Storage

-HDPE (high-density polyethylene) cabinets are one of my favorite options for families who want a durable, low-fuss setup.
+HDPE (high-density polyethylene) cabinets are a popular option for families who want a durable, low-fuss setup.
 These garage cabinets don’t rust, rot, swell, or peel, which makes them incredibly forgiving in everyday garage conditions.
 If you store wet sports gear, garden supplies, pool chemicals, or anything that tends to drip, HDPE is a strong contender.
 It’s also easy to clean, which is a big plus in busy homes.

 The trade-off is that plastic cabinets don’t always have the same rigidity as metal.
 If someone plans to store very heavy tools or bulky equipment, I’m careful about recommending HDPE unless the shelving is reinforced.
 Still, for everyday storage, HDPE is a practical material that holds up well over time.
 It’s a great fit for homeowners who want function and durability without babying the cabinets.